apache/flink/docs/dev/python/user-guide/table/10_minutes_to_table_api.md

 1   2  Hello
 {% endhighlight %}

-Note that "to_pandas" is not supported by the flink planner, and not all data types can be emitted to pandas DataFrames.
+<span class="label label-info">Note</span> "to_pandas" is not supported by the flink planner, and not all data types can be emitted to pandas DataFrames.

 ### Emitting Results to One Sink Table